 Do you have organs available to practice?

 Yes.
-We have two organs housed in the Departments of Music and one housed in St. Vincent’s Chapel.
+There is an organ housed in St. Vincent’s Chapel.
 There is a formal schedule for the organ in St. Vincent’s.
-The other two organs are open for rehearsing whenever available.

 What sacred music opportunities are there?